 In a deeper point of view, we find that the road was originally a passage for cultures, dialects, and traditions of ancient Eastern civilizations that the road has passed through their lands.

-Many historians have reported that the German geographer, Ferdinand Richthofen, gave the name "Silk Road" to this long route for the first time in 1877, the sole reason for carrying the Chinese silk from the road to the Mediterranean countries and regions.
+Many historians have reported that the German geographer, Ferdinand Richthofen, gave the name "Silk Road" to this long route for the first time in 1877, the sole reason for this naming was only the Chinese silk trade through the road from China to the Mediterranean countries and regions.
 The name implies a network of trade routes that connects China and Europe since the 5th century BC.
-But Malcolm College, a renowned English historian, linked the Silk Road to the early Parthian dynasty under Mehrdad II.
+But Malcolm College, a renowned English historian, attributed the Silk Road to the early Parthian dynasty (Iran) under Mehrdad II.

-Both of these theories can be still doubted because we know that the Silk Road passed through some pre-historic sites such as Shahrood Chakmak Hill, Damghan Tepe-Hesar, Ali Spring, or the Tepe- Sarab of Kermanshah.
+Both of these theories can be still doubted because we know that the Silk Road passed through some prehistoric Iranian sites such as Shahrood Chakmak Hill, Tepe-Hesar of Damghan, Ali Spring (Cheshmeh Ali), or the Tepe- Sarab of Kermanshah.
 Therefore, we will come to the conclusion that prehistoric civilizations also realized the importance and status of this commercial highway.

 As a result, the road we call today the Silk Road, it has existed and been known long time ago and was also of crucial importance.
 About 4,000 to 6,000 BC, people living alongside the Western Sahara and the Egyptian Desert had begun to import domesticated animals to their living area via the same route.